GabrielMacJr/ProductFInder/README.md

 Python GUI APP that gathers data on newegg products that are in stock and outputs an excel sheet with the data.

-The following data is gathered and showed on an excel sheet:
+The following data is gathered and organized in an excel sheet:
 <ol>
   <li>hyperlink</li>
   <li>details</li>